RESEARCH STARTER

 Context

-In 1953, Francis Crick and James D. Watson established the structure of DNA by essentially the same method--X-ray crystallographic data translated into three-dimensional models.
-This time the helices, built of sugar-phosphate units, were 10 amino acid units per turn for each chain.
+In 1953, Francis Crick and James D. Watson established the structure of DNA by essentially the same method—X-ray crystallographic data translated into three-dimensional models that Maurice Wilkins and Rosalind Franklin provided in mid-to-late 1940s.
+This time the helices, built of sugar-phosphate units, were 10 to 10.5 nucleotides base pairs per turn.
 The result that grew from this finding was that there was room inside the helices only for paired organic bases, provided a one-ring (pyrimidine) base always paired with a two-ring (purine) base.
 Further structural details dictated that a particular pyrimidine always paired (by hydrogen bonding) with a particular purine.
 Thus, the genetic code was revealed: The genetic information is contained in the sequence of bases, and it can be passed from an existing DNA molecule to a new molecule that forms using the old molecule as a template, because the structure of the double helix leaves room for only certain bases to pair.
-The new molecule therefore has a base sequence that is dictated by that of the old one, and the genetic information is preserved.
+The new molecule, therefore, has a base sequence that is dictated by that of the old one, and the genetic information is preserved.

 Synthetic polymers can also be understood through structural analysis.
 High-density polyethylene is composed exclusively of linear polyethylene molecules, which can be shown through models to associate in a crystalline structure that is rigid and resistant to deformation.